Essential Registration Information

 - St. Cloud State Searchable Course Schedule - https://eservices.minnstate.edu/registration/search/basic.html?campusid=073

 Current students may request an unofficial copy of their transcript at no charge from the Registrar's Office.
-Official transcript requests must be submitted in writing to the Registrar’s Office and may be picked up at the Registrar's Office (or we can mail them for you) three business days after the request is made, except during the first and last week of each term. to make a request, complete the online request form - https://www.csbsju.edu/forms/8VJUBLXZNP.
+Official transcript requests must be submitted in writing to the Registrar’s Office and may be picked up at the Registrar's Office (or we can mail them for you) three business days after the request is made, except during the first and last week of each term.
+To make a request, complete and sign a transcript request form - https://www.csbsju.edu/registrar/transcripts.

 Former students may request a transcript copy for $8.00 per transcript.
 All transcript requests must be submitted in writing and payment must accompany the order.